HOW MUCH DOES A PREMIER FLOORBALL FRANCHISE COST?

 IS A PREMIER FLOORBALL FRANCHISEE REQUIRED TO WORK IN THE BUSINESS FULL TIME?

 Yes.
-Each franchisee is required to grow their business annually to meet, or exceed, minimum player Enrollments (i.e. registrations into clubs).
-Being actively involved in a franchise increases the likelihood that the business will deliver superior quality service for players, coaches, officials as well as sustain growth.
+Each franchisee is required to be immersed into the operations of the franchise to help grow their business and to meet, or exceed, minimum player Enrollments (i.e. registrations into clubs).
+Being actively involved in a franchise increases the likelihood that the business will deliver superior quality service for players, coaches, officials as well as be managed better so as to sustain growth.

-If the franchisee can demonstrate that they can meet their performance requirements and sustain quality expectations of their volunteers or hired staff, then Premier Floorball Inc. may make an exception and permit the franchise to work part time or partake at arms length of the operations, particularly if they have multiple franchises.
-If, however, Enrollments are below acceptable minimums and/or the quality of operation is under performing or worse, deteriorating to the point of damaging the brand or risking closure, then the franchisee will be required to renter the daily business operations to curtail any shortfalls or issues that may jeopardize the success of their franchise.
+If the franchisee can demonstrate that they can meet their performance requirements and sustain quality expectations from their volunteers or hired staff, then Premier Floorball Inc. may make an exception and permit the franchise to work part time or operate at arms length of the business, particularly if they have multiple franchises.
+If, however, Enrollments are below acceptable minimums and/or the quality of operation is under performing or worse, deteriorating to the point of damaging the brand or risking closure, then the franchisee will be required to re enter the daily business operations to curtail any shortfalls or issues that may jeopardize the success of their franchise.

 CAN A PREMIER FLOORBALL FRANCHISE EARN EXTRA REVENUES FROM THIS BUSINESS?